 Disputes involving children cover more than just arrangements for where a child should live and when they should see the other parent.

-Lorna Buchan and Ashley Simpson are both accredited by the Law Society of Scotland as Child Law Specialists.
+Ashley Simpson is both accredited by the Law Society of Scotland as a Child Law Specialist.
 We are instructed routinely to resolve a wide range of disputes about children such as the relocation of children within and out with the UK, and where a child attends school.
 Each of these matters involves the exercise of parental rights and responsibilities provided for in the Children (Scotland) Act 1995.

 Unless parental rights have been removed by the court all mothers, fathers who have been married to their child’s mother and unmarried fathers named on their child’s birth certificate after 4th May 2006, have automatic parental rights and responsibilities.
 We can provide specific advice to you on the exercise of these rights.
 If you are a parent without automatic parental rights or have a child in your care for whom you require these rights, we can assist.